GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_03_ReductionAndScan.md

 [0,1,4][0,2,6,12][0,3][0,3,9,18,30]
 ```

 In addition to common scan, we need to encode the segments of the input sequence.
-It is done by auxiliary flags array (it can be array of booleans) having one at the begining of each segment and zeros on all other positions.
+It is done by auxiliary flags array (it can be array of booleans) having `1` at the begining of each segment and `0` on all other positions.
 In our example, it would be like this:

 ```
 [1,0,0,1,0,0,0,1,0,1,0,0, 0, 0]